HD-2397/codevault-ai/README.md

 - **AstraDB Vector Store (MongoDB-style interface)**
 - **Streaming Answers with React + Edge APIs**
 - **Optional LangChain RAG Chain**
+- **PDF Text Extraction with `pdf-parse`**

 ---

 ## 🔍 Features

-- 📁 Upload and chunk code files with intelligent logic
+- 📁 Upload and chunk **code files or PDFs** with intelligent logic
 - 🧠 Store 1536-dim OpenAI embeddings into a vector DB
 - 🗂️ Perform vector similarity search with metadata filtering (e.g., by file name)
-- 💬 Ask questions about the code and get GPT-4 answers using relevant chunks
+- 💬 Ask questions about the uploaded code or PDF and get GPT-4 answers using relevant chunks
 - ⚡ Full streaming support for live answer generation
 - 🧩 Optional fallback mode using LangChain's `RetrievalQAChain`